w5xd/PacketRainGauge/README.md

 The result is this design sends packets at (almost) the same rate per volume of rainfall as the old one, just not quite at the exact same rocker positions.

-The sensor manufacturer publishes a detailed discussion about magnets&mdash;including details about this exact scenario: replacing a reed relay with a hall effect sensor&mdash;about how the magnet axis and sensor geometry are related:
+Silicon Labs publishes a detailed discussion about magnets&mdash;including details about this exact scenario: replacing a reed relay with a hall effect sensor&mdash;about how the magnet axis and sensor geometry are related:
 <a href='https://www.silabs.com/documents/public/application-notes/an1018-si72xx-sensors.pdf'>